efrederickson/Appellancy/FaceRecognition/Readme.md

 # Face Detection & Recognition on iOS
 This is an example iPhone application that performs face detection and recognition using the excellent [OpenCV framework](http://opencv.org).

-This was adapted for use by Appellancy
+This was adapted for use by Appellancy and updated to iOS 7

 Obviously, the app needs the camera to function, and will not work on the simulator.